Amitabh-K/P.A.C.-IT/README.md

 # PACT IT Buy & Sell
+ * **MVC architectural pattern**
+    * Sequelize  ORM (MySQL) as database (MODEL)
+    * HTML and Bootstrap  at Front end secured by PassportJS (VIEW)
+    * NodeJS and Express at backend (CONTROLLER)

-App to allow users to sell out to, or buy from other users thus,  in this project seller posts items to sell on the PAC IT website.
-User selects an item user wants to buy and for how much user wants to buy the item.
-Once an item has been sold, the item will not be available for sold to other users.
+* App to allow users to sell out to, or buy from other users
+* Thus, in this app the seller posts items to sell on the PAC IT website
+* Buyer  selects an item to buy and for
+* Once an item has been sold, the item will not be available for  other users

- * Incorporated Login Authentication which allows users to login before the user wants to sell projects on the website.
+* Incorporated Login Authentication which allows users to login before the selling products

 ![demo](/public/images/pac.gif)